Certified Coding Associate (CCA®) Exam Review

 Angela Lehoux, BS, CDIP, CCS, CIC

 Angela Lehoux is an instructor and education specialist with Libman Education.
 In this role, Angela develops course content and works individually with students to answer their questions regarding both course content and career planning.
 Angela believes in the transformational power of education to help individuals achieve their personal and career goals and for institutions to achieve operating success.
 Angela has provided in-house and on-demand training and mentoring of coding staff, as well as presentations on coding-related topics.
 Angela is a hands-on coder with over twenty years of experience in medical record coding including inpatient, outpatient, and emergency room coding.
 She has also been responsible for coding validation audits and documentation reviews.
 Angela holds a bachelor’s degree in Healthcare Management, Certified Documentation Improvement Specialist and Certified Coding Specialist certifications from AHIMA as well as the Certified Inpatient Coder credential from AAPC.
 Angela is also a coder with Barry Libman Inc.

 Mary Beth York, CCS, CCS-P, CIC

 Mary Beth York has over twenty year’s experience in coding, auditing and documentation improvement for hospitals ranging from community to teaching hospitals as well as physician group practices.
 As an educator, Mary Beth has taught in a broad range of settings from large classroom, to small group, to one-on-one instruction.
 Mary Beth has taught Libman Education’s highly successful CCS Exam Prep courses for eight years and has also taught CCS-P exam preparation skills, interventional radiology, and physician education on documentation requirements and assignment of E&M levels.
 Mary Beth York is a Senior Associate with Barry Libman Inc.

-The CCA Exam Review consists of 8 modules that can be completed in 8 to 10 weeks when spending 8 to 10 hours per week on coursework.
+The CCA Exam Review consists of 8 lessons that can be completed in 8 to 10 weeks when spending 8 to 10 hours per week on coursework.

 The CCA Exam Review is online and self-paced.
 There are no classroom meetings and students may login to the course at any time that is convenient for them.
 Study time to complete the online reading, textbook assignments, and additional study will vary widely depending on the individual’s experience and background.